Beneficial Insects 101

 Danger lurks in a backyard garden.
 Aphids, cutworms, mealybugs and other pests are preying on your vegetables and flowers.
 Who’s an organic gardener going to turn to for help?
 Forget nasty, expensive chemicals, enlist the aid of “good bugs” that will battle and help control pest outbreaks and won’t even ask for a thank you, let alone a pay check.

-Gardeners turn to biological control (PDF format) for help and to reduce or eliminate the need for chemical pesticides.
+Gardeners turn to biological control (PDF) for help and to reduce or eliminate the need for chemical pesticides.
 These insects are the natural enemies of garden pests.
 That’s great news for growers because it means there is an effective, non-toxic approach for solving your bug blues.
 But the benefits don’t stop there!
 Read on…

 The Problem with Chemical Pesticides